-- Material class: enables a broad classification of an assemblage record.
-Does not need to be marked on bags or boxes
+Does not need to be marked on labels or bags.

-The list is organised into Material categories that can usually be used to ensure that similar materials are packed and boxed together, and boxes are ordered consistently.
-Material ID codes have been introduced with the aim of simplifying the ordering of finds catalogues and for ease of reference.
-If boxes of material archive are ordered by Material ID, Category and Type, then receiving repositories will be able to accession them much more efficiently and locate them more easily for future research.
+The list is organised by Material Class categories to ensure that similar materials can be packed and boxed together, and boxes ordered consistently.
+Material ID codes have been introduced to simplify the ordering of finds catalogues and for ease of reference.
+If boxes of material archive are ordered by Material ID, Class and Type, then receiving repositories will be able to accession them much more efficiently and locate them more easily for future research.

-That does not mean to say that packages (eg bags) or boxes should be labelled with additional information, against current accepted practice.
-The hierarchical structure of the Materials word list is designed to facilitate the retrieval of information from the record (usually now in digital form) rather than the labelling of containers.
-It will also make it easier to align with any thesaurus that emerges from FISH as the current materials version is reviewed.
+That does not mean that labels, packages (eg bags) or boxes should be marked with additional information, especially if it is against current accepted practice.
+The hierarchical structure of the Materials Word List facilitates the retrieval of information from the record (usually now in digital form) rather than the labelling of containers.
+It will also make it easier to align with any future thesaurus that emerges from FISH, after the current version is reviewed.

-Use the relevant terms in the Materials word list to label packages and boxes in ways that ensure consistency and that the contents are identifiable, according to the requirements of the archive repository.
-A box of worked flint can be marked solely with the term ‘Worked Flint’, if that is your common practice and acceptable to the archive repository, although ‘Modified lithic’ is preferred here.
+Use the relevant terms in the Materials Word List to marks labels, packages and boxes in ways that ensure consistency and that the contents are identifiable, according to the requirements of the archive repository.
+A box of worked flint can be marked solely with the term ‘Worked flint’, if that is your common practice and it is acceptable to the archive repository, although ‘Knapped stone’ is preferred here.

-Boxes of finds could therefore be marked with the Material category, the Material type and the box number, as well as the site identifier and details of the contents (eg context or registered finds identifiers).
+Boxes of finds could therefore be marked with the Material ID code, Material Class, the Material Type and the Box Number, as well as the site identifier and details of the contents (eg context or registered finds identifiers).